Course

 Trips and training courses

 As part of the various modules on the programme, some class trips may be offered to help support your learning.
 Some of these will form part of the curriculum but most will be important additions to your work.
 Some trips may be free or subsidised, but you may be required to cover some costs yourself.
+There is typically an external trip in first year and second year of study, which costs somewhere around £25 -£30 each.

 Seeing shows

 You should see live performances as often as you can.
-This is not a compulsory, but it will help your development as a technician.
+This is not compulsory, but it will help your professional development.
 Theatre visits are not covered by your tuition fees, so you’ll need to cover these costs yourself.
 Most theatres offer student discounts for tickets (becoming a member of YEP means you have access to cheap tickets at the Liverpool Playhouse and Everyman Theatre) and we are occasionally offered a limited number of free or discounted tickets for shows in the city.
 We also encourage you to see all LIPA shows.
 We offer discounted student tickets to make this as affordable as possible.
 From time to time, we may also organise trips to regional theatres for backstage technical tours or to see a performance.
 In these cases, any travel and ticket costs will be additional.

 Cost of living